Breaking a Nursing Employment Contract – What’s the Big Deal!?

 - Hospital now has holes in their schedule.

-If you must cancel a contract albeit a family emergency, sickness, or accident—be upfront and honest with your recruiter about it.
-We will fight on your behalf to annul any contract cancellation fees or possible “do not return” status, but we can only do this if you let us know what’s going on.
+- Be upfront and honest with your recruiter about it.
+We will help you try to avoid any contract cancellation fees or possible “do not return” statuses.
+But we can only do this if you let us know what’s going on.